Contact:

 Steel-cutting tools

 Combi shears, multi cutters, and steel shears cut profiles, grating, enclosures, and embedded parts.
 Tank cutters are used on vessels or channels provided a clearance measurement and safe working environment are in place.
 Hydraulic power packs feed these tools with constant pressure and enable compact, mobile applications.
+Preference for cold-cutting techniques reduces ignition sources and heat input on adjacent structures.

 Building physics, structural analysis, and quality assurance

 Slag pits are load-bearing and load-transferring structures.
 Interventions therefore require careful structural analysis.
 Temporary shoring, sectional working, and load management are common measures to avoid settlement.
 Quality assurance includes surveying, photo documentation, material logs, and monitoring of component temperatures.
 Where appropriate, non-destructive testing methods are added.
+Acceptance criteria cover geometry tolerances, residual layer thicknesses, and verification that temperatures have fallen below defined thresholds before recommissioning.

-Practical application fields
+Practical fields of application

 Within the scope of strip-out and cutting inside existing plant halls, often only part of the slag pit is processed, for example to modernize tapping areas.
 Complete deconstruction also occurs when process lines are reconfigured or halls are repurposed.
 In such work, the combination of concrete pulverizers for precise removal and stone and concrete splitters for massive core areas has proven effective, supported by hydraulic cutting and shearing tools for steel components.
+Tight schedules, limited access windows, and ongoing operations frequently necessitate phased working and compact equipment layouts.

 Terminological distinction in the plant environment

 Slag pits are functionally related to tapping pits, ladle pits, and slag beds.
 While the slag pit primarily undertakes catching, cooling, or interim storage, other structures serve process control, dripping-off, or intermediate buffering.
 For deconstruction, this often means considering multiple functional areas as an integrated whole, since components are linked structurally and logistically.
+Clear terminology helps align scope definition, tooling strategy, and sequencing across adjacent functional units.